 Go to Google Page Speed Insights and run your home page through the tool.
 Try your best to make the improvements from the report.
 If your website was built on WordPress, most of the issues can be resolved with a plugin like WP Rocket.

-> Cheap hosting is cheap hosting.
-Investing in better hosting from a provider like SiteGround can drastically improve page loading speed almost instantly.
+Cheap hosting is cheap hosting.
+Investing in better hosting, like one of our WordPress Care Plans, can instantly improve page loading speed.

-> Only target one keyword per page
+Only target one keyword per page

 I see this mistake made a ton!
 A client has a single page for basement cleanouts, attic cleanouts, garage cleanouts, storage unit cleanouts, and whole house cleanouts that has a mix of 5 different cities in the content trying to rank for 20 different keyword variations.